Welcome to the FAQ page.

 - Using simple home baking equipment & easily available ingredients

-- No additional cost to be paid; ingredients costs are included in the course fee already; unless stated otherwise
+- No additional cost to be paid; ingredients and material costs are included in the course fee already; unless stated otherwise

 Q8.
 Do you conduct private one-to-one lesson?
 And what's the fee like?